 Our Diploma of Business Management specialising in Event Management teaches you everything you need to know about producing, managing and marketing events.
 You’ll study practical subjects that teach you how to coordinate an event, assess risk and profitability, and develop an event concept from start to finish.

-We’re big on bringing the working world into the classroom in event management courses as you’ll see with our Entrepreneur’s Project.
-Guided by a local events manager mentor, you’ll set up and run a real business while working in a team setting – an excellent way to gain true hands-on experience.
+We’re big on bringing the working world into the classroom in event management courses as you’ll see with our Business Enterprise Project.
+Guided by a mentor, you’ll set up and run a real business while working in a team setting – an excellent way to gain true hands-on experience.